tmatsugaki/SocketClientServer/README.md

 ### 1.vncserver起動
 pi@bullseye:~ $ vncserver<br>
 See https://www.realvnc.com for information on VNC.
-To start an instance of VNC Server in Virtual Mode, run the following command:<br>
+<br>To start an instance of VNC Server in Virtual Mode, run the following command:<br>
   <b>vncserver-virtual</b>
-To start the VNC Server in Virtual Mode daemon, run the following command as root:<br>
+<br>To start the VNC Server in Virtual Mode daemon, run the following command as root:<br>
   <b>/etc/vnc/vncservice start vncserver-virtuald</b>
-To start VNC Server in Service Mode, run the following command as root:<br>
+<br>To start VNC Server in Service Mode, run the following command as root:<br>
   <b>/etc/vnc/vncservice start vncserver-x11-serviced</b>
-To start VNC Server in User Mode, run the following command:<br>
+<br>To start VNC Server in User Mode, run the following command:<br>
   <b>vncserver-x11</b>

 ### 2.Listen ポート確認(TCP)